Bell Telephone Company

+The Bell Telephone Company was an American telecommunications company active from 1877 to 1899.
+It was the initial corporate entity from which the Bell System originated to build a continental conglomerate and monopoly in telecommunication services in the United States and Canada.

-The Bell Telephone Company was organized in Boston, Massachusetts, on July 9, 1877, by Alexander Graham Bell's father-in-law Gardiner Greene Hubbard, who also helped organize the New England Telephone and Telegraph Company.
+The company was organized in Boston, Massachusetts, on July 9, 1877, by Alexander Graham Bell's father-in-law Gardiner Greene Hubbard.
 A common law joint-stock company, the Bell Telephone Company was started on the basis of holding "potentially valuable patents", principally Bell's master telephone patent #174465.
-Upon its inception, the Bell Telephone Company was organized with Hubbard as trustee, although he was additionally its de facto president, since he also controlled his daughter's shares by power of attorney, and with Thomas Sanders, its principal financial backer, as treasurer.
+Upon inception, Hubbard was installed as trustee, although he was additionally the company's de facto president, since he also controlled his daughter's shares by power of attorney.
+Thomas Sanders, its principal financial backer, was treasurer.
+Hubbard also organized the New England Telephone and Telegraph Company, the first local operating company to offer service using Bell's telephone.

-The two companies merged on February 17, 1879, to form two new entities, the National Bell Telephone Company of Boston, and the International Bell Telephone Company.
+Bell Telephone and New England Telephone merged on February 17, 1879, to form two new entities, the National Bell Telephone Company of Boston, and the International Bell Telephone Company.
 International Bell became headquartered in Brussels, Belgium.
 Theodore Vail took over its operations, becoming a central figure in its rapid growth and commercial success.

 The National Bell Telephone Company merged with American Speaking Telephone Company on March 20, 1880, to form the American Bell Telephone Company, also of Boston, Massachusetts.
-The American Bell Telephone Company evolved into the American Telephone and Telegraph Company (AT&T), at times the world's largest telephone company.
+The American Bell Telephone Company evolved into the American Telephone and Telegraph Company (AT&T), one of the largest telecommunications companies in the world.